mosayebi/patchy_particle_simulation_lammps/README.md

 <img src="./sage/hub.png" alt= “” width="300" height="300">

 #### Visualisation
 You can directly visualise the lamps trajectory in VMD.
-For a nicer visualisation you can use the `render_traj.py` script
+For a nicer visualisation you can use the `render_traj.py` script.
 ```
 python render_traj.py dump_1.00.lammpstrj
 ```
 This script creates tcl snapshots in the default folder `./render_output` (which can be changed using `--output` switch).
-To see a tcl file in VMD you can start VMD and then run the `source filename.tcl`.
+To see a tcl file in VMD you can start VMD and then run the command `source filename.tcl` in the VMD consul.

 Alternatively, you can ask the `render_traj.py` to automatically render all snapshots in the trajectory by
 ```